 “There’s nothing like the aroma of bacon cooking over an open flame in the outdoors!
 The flavor is addicting.
 It’s an ultimate bacon lover’s dream.”

 “My family used those sort of baskets on a stick for the slab bacon, dripped it onto the bread, added chopped onion and green pepper, a little more bacon grease, salt & pepper.
 FANTASTIC. “

 “Don’t forget the Hungarian hot peppers and beer to wash the szalonna down!”

 “The question is: Do you slice or do you dice???
 That almost caused a family feud years ago!!!”

 “PATIENCE!! (esp. when you have 4 brothers and sisters, and numerous cousins and other family members waiting for the same thing you are!”

 We do cheat a little when it comes to bacon in this situation.
 Why?
-Because it isn’t always easy to find the fatback to make your own so we do use Hungarian style bacon that is ready-to-eat.
-I know, I know, it isn’t the original item and it is a bit more expensive but, I believe it is more important to get to the business of the event then get too caught up in perfecting the details–that will eventually come.
+Because it isn’t always easy to find the fatback to make your own.
+But, if you have a local butcher, ask them if they have it available.
+Sometimes, when we are in the mood but don’t have all the time to plan so we do use Hungarian style bacon that is ready-to-eat.
+I know, I know, it isn’t the original item and it is a bit more expensive, but I believe it is more important to get to the business of the event then get too caught up in perfecting the details — that will eventually come.
 It is important to focus on the time together celebrating family, friends, and reviving or continuing Hungarian traditions is the most important part of a szalonnasütés!
-Here is a link to the bacon we use.

 Jó étvágyat!!!
 Enjoy your meal!